kalyanpesala17/Health-score-for-child-resource-index/README.md

 sklearn

 # Project Motivation
-To create a child resource index score for 1172 census tracts in Dallas.
-Collin, Tarrant and Denton based on community, economics, education, family, and health indicators and visualize in tableau dashboard.
+To create a health score in child resource index score for 1172 census tracts in Dallas.
+Collin, Tarrant and Denton based on health indicators and visualize in tableau dashboard.
-Implement individual weightage for each indicator based on how strongly the indicator predicts health and economic outcomes, which improves the predictive validity of the index.
+Implement individual weightage for each indicator based on how strongly the indicator predicts health outcomes, which improves the predictive validity of the index.

 # Results